Slow global warming fast with MethaneSAT

 Climate change is out of control.
 People around the world are feeling the effects of global warming every day: drought, hunger, fires, extreme weather, rising seas.

 Sometimes the problem feels too big to solve, but it’s not.
 We can avoid the worst impacts if we act now.
-That’s why we built MethaneSAT.
+That’s why we created MethaneSAT.

 MethaneSAT’s game-changing opportunity